-Member shall mean a person appointed to the TEP by the Secretary, DEPI or delegate.
+Member shall mean a person appointed to the TEP by the CEO, VFA or delegate.

 ToR shall mean these Terms of Reference.

-The TEP is established under the Guidelines by the Secretary, DEPI and reports through The Victorian Fisheries Authority to the Secretary, DEPI.
+The TEP is established under the Guidelines by the secretary, VFA and reports through Victorian Fisheries Authority to the Secretary, VFA.

-- provide advice to the Secretary, DEPI or delegate on proposed translocations not previously approved;
+- provide advice to the CEO, Victorian Fisheries Authority on proposed translocations not previously approved;

-- provide advice to the Secretary, DEPI or delegate on each translocation protocol during its development; and
+- provide advice to the CEO, Victorian Fisheries Authority on each translocation protocol during its development; and

-- provide advice to DEPI if it disagrees with an administrative assessment by DEPI that a translocation application complies with an approved translocation protocol or is a low-risk translocation.
+- provide advice to the CEO, Victorian Fisheries Authority (VFA) if it disagrees with an administrative assessment by the VFA that a translocation application complies with an approved translocation protocol or is a low-risk translocation.

 Members of the TEP are appointed to provide expert advice about the translocation of live aquatic organisms.
 Membership will include:

-- up to four non-DEPI persons with combined experience in aquaculture, recreational fishing, commercial fishing, fish habitat and aquatic species conservation;
+- up to four non-VFA or DEWP persons with combined experience in aquaculture, recreational fishing, commercial fishing, fish habitat and aquatic species conservation; and

-- up to five representatives from DEPI with combined expertise in aquaculture, fish stocking, fish habitat, aquatic animal diseases and disease management, aquatic ecosystem management and aquatic species conservation.
+- up to five representatives from VFA or DELWP with combined expertise in aquaculture, fish stocking, fish habitat, aquatic animal diseases and disease management, aquatic ecosystem management and aquatic species conservation.

-The Chair is selected from the non-DEPI membership of the TEP and will ensure that the TEP fulfils its role.
+The Chair is selected from the non-VFA or DELWP membership of the TEP and will ensure that the TEP fulfils its role.

-The Chair reports, as requested by the Secretary, DEPI, or delegate on the operation of the TEP and the results of its deliberations.
+The Chair reports, as requested by the CEO, VFA, or delegate on the operation of the TEP and the results of its deliberations.

-The Secretary, DEPI, or delegate may approve an alternate Member for each Member appointed to the TEP.
+The CEO, VFA, or delegate may approve an alternate Member for each Member appointed to the TEP.

-A person nominated for appointment as a Member (or alternate Member) of the TEP is not a Member of the TEP until appointed by the Secretary, DEPI, or delegate.
+A person nominated for appointment as a Member (or alternate Member) of the TEP is not a Member of the TEP until appointed by the CEO, VFA, or delegate.

 Term of appointment

-If no term of office is determined by the Secretary, DEPI or delegate, a Member (or alternate Member) remains a Member of the TEP until they resign or are terminated.
+If no term of office is determined by the CEO, VFA or delegate, a Member (or alternate Member) remains a Member of the TEP for a maximum term of three years or until they resign or are terminated.

 Attendance of alternate Members